mianlee/ChromoPainter_AncientDNA/README.md

-Use different version may cause some issues, I think....
+**Use different version may cause some issues, I think....
+I am kind of which reference I should I use to repeat Ancient Rome paper...I need to test this and figure it out**